 Ingredients

-- 3 medium Citrus Fruits oranges, lemons, limes or blood oranges
+• 3 medium citrus fruits, oranges, lemons, limes, or blood oranges

 Instructions

-- Reduce heat slightly and cook at a low simmer for about 30 minutes, turning the slices over half way.ย ย
+• Reduce heat slightly and cook at a low simmer for about 30 minutes, turning the slices over half way.

-- Place about 1 cup of sugar in a side bowl and dredge each candied fruit slice to cover completely, then return to the wire rack to dry completely (Note: this step is optional).
+• Once they have all cooked, place the remaining 1 cup of sugar in a side bowl and dredge each candied fruit slice to cover completely, then return to the wire rack to dry completely for 12-24 hours at room temperature, flipping them over once.

 Notes